 It’s taken me many years to be able to define it with confidence, but now I announce it shamelessly because I have become a leader of Jews who find themselves learning and worshipping on their own, connected through the internet.

-I’ve been blogging for nearly a decade and now speak on Facebook Live and on YouTube.
+I’ve been blogging for nearly a decade and now speak on Facebook Live and on telephone classes.
 I am breaking the stigma of shame for myself and for other isolated Jews around the world, and I am enjoying the significant boost that comes from sharing what I learn, the time-honored secret to genuine learning.

 My personal study of Jewish history, mysticism and layers of Torah learning is fascinating, precious and never-ending.
 Nobody interferes with the depth and breadth of my Jewish learning because I am blessed to live in a country offering direct access to read and listen online, 24/7.